Callender23/Software_Development_1/README.md

   4. Type in name of URL you wish to get the frequency of words for the website's p tag.

 ## Simple GUI added
-    A new simple GUI was added to new java file called URL_GUI.java, it function the same as the word occurences program but just has an added GUI that takes in a URL link and returns the most occurening words from descending order.
+    A new simple GUI was added to new java file called WordOccurenceApp.java, it function the same as the word occurences program but just has an added GUI that takes in a URL link and returns the most occurening words from descending order.